thieu1995/WaveletML/README.md

 ## 📦 Installation

-You can install the library using `pip` (once published to PyPI):
+Install the latest version using pip:

 ```bash
 pip install waveletml
 ```

-After installation, you can import `WaveletML` as any other Python module:
+After that, check the version to ensure successful installation:

 ```sh
 $ python